 3. RESEARCH TRAINING

 The RJRC aims to grow the next generation of restorative justice researchers by developing, supporting, and offering training opportunities in restorative research methods and approaches.
-Efforts will be grounded in the principles of community-engaged research, mixed-methods, implementation science, and other pragmatic approaches.
+Efforts will be grounded in the principles of community-engaged research.